teociaps/bubble-chart/README.md

   - padding (optional object): Padding around the title.
 Format { top?: number, right?: number, bottom?: number, left?: number }.
   - showPercentages (optional boolean): Whether to display percentages inside bubbles.

-- selector (string): CSS selector for the element to which the SVG will be appended.
-Defaults to 'body'.

 - width (number): Width of the SVG container.
 Defaults to 800.

 - height (number): Height of the SVG container.
 Defaults to 600.

+- selector (optional string): CSS selector for the element to which the SVG will be appended.
+Leave out to only generate and return the SVG without appending it to your document.

 ### Customization
 You can customize the chart appearance by adjusting the chartOptions and titleOptions.
 The library also includes a createSVGDefs function that you can use to define SVG gradients and masks.
-You can also change the style of your bubble chart through the CSS, like in the demo.
+In addition, you can change the style of your bubble chart through the CSS, like in the demo, or manipulate the generated SVG string from the createBubbleChart function.

 ## Development
 ### Running Tests